carlosp420/nymphalidae_diversification/MS.md

 performing the diversification analyses.

-We compiled species richness data for Nymphalidae genera from several sources including the specialist-curated lists on http://tolweb.org, Lamas (2004) and curated lists of Global Butterfly Names project http://www.ucl.ac.uk/taxome/gbn/.
+We compiled species richness data for Nymphalidae genera from several sources including the specialist-curated lists on http://tolweb.org, @lamas2004 and curated lists of Global Butterfly Names project http://www.ucl.ac.uk/taxome/gbn/.
 We assigned the species numbers of genera not included in the phylogeny to the closest related genus that was included in @wahlberg2009 study